HemantKumarrr/password-generator/README.md

 # Password Generator

-This is a Password Generator application provides a private and protected passwords that makes your privacy strong.
+This is a Password Generator application provides private and protected passwords that makes your privacy strong.

 Currently, two official plugins are available: